An IEW Structure and Style for Students Review – From Doubt to Confidence (VI)

 *2A is the second year of level A, which covers grades 4-6.
 A word of caution: 2A is meant to be done after you complete Structure and Style for Students Year 1 level A. You always want to start with Structure and Style® for Students Year 1 if you are new to the program!

-Embark on a journey with us through a full lesson of IEW Structure and Style for Students 2A
+How does a full lesson of IEW Structure and Style for Students 2A look like?

-Keep in mind that we may do things differently from the suggested approach, but that just goes to show the program’s adaptability.
+Keep in mind that we may do things differently from the suggested approach, but that just goes to show the program’s adaptability and flexibility because you can do things at your own pace and prefrence.
 To enhance your understanding, I’ve included photos of Marc’s progress as he completes a SSS 2A lesson.

 Let’s dive into Week 21: Old Recipes from Unit 8: Formal Essay Models and explore the steps we take together.